tangxianrong/python_module_compiler/README.md

 # python_module_compiler

-This module can let you compiler all .py to .pyc and copy all other files in your project_folder.
+This module can let you compile all .py files to .pyc files and copy all other files in your project_folder.

 1. After git this project.
 Create "input" and "output" folder in this folder.